Macros

 Thread-First

-The thread-first macro -> takes a value and pipes it through a series of function calls, inserting it as the first argument to each one.
-It turns deeply nested calls into a readable pipeline.
+The thread-first macro -> takes a value and threads it through a series of calls, slotting it in as the first argument to each.
+Nested calls that read inside-out become a pipeline that reads top-to-bottom.

 LOON